The Geometry of Superposition

 Superposition as a packing problem

-A transformer’s residual stream has dimension dmodeld_{\text{model}}, typically 768 or 4096.
-The number of features the network must represent is far larger, perhaps by orders of magnitude.
-Syntax, entities, sentiment, factual associations, positional information.
-There are more features than dimensions.
+A transformer’s residual stream has dimension dmodeld_{\text{model}} of about 768 or 4096, but the number of features the network has to represent is far larger, maybe by orders of magnitude, since it needs to track syntax and entities and sentiment and factual associations and positional information all at once.
+There are simply more features than dimensions to hold them.

 The toy model

-Following Elhage et al. (2022), take a one-layer linear network with weights WRm×nW \in \mathbb{R}^{m \times n} where m<nm < n.
-The network receives a feature vector xRnx \in \mathbb{R}^n, compresses to WxRmWx \in \mathbb{R}^m, and reconstructs via WTWxRnW^T Wx \in \mathbb{R}^n.
+Following Elhage et al. (2022), take a one-layer linear network with weights WRm×nW \in \mathbb{R}^{m \times n} where m<nm < n, so the network takes a feature vector xRnx \in \mathbb{R}^n, squeezes it down to WxRmWx \in \mathbb{R}^m, and then rebuilds it as WTWxRnW^T Wx \in \mathbb{R}^n.
 Each component xix_i is nonzero independently with probability pp.

 The loss is the expected weighted reconstruction error: